Diamond Moon Boudoir | Lexington, Kentucky

 Most often there is a slightly awkward silence, then the clarifying question.
 “Is that what I think it is?” (or some variation.)
 Once I confirm that I essentially photograph women in their underwear, the next question is typically, “Why did you choose that?”
 It’s a question I welcome, and it almost always opens up a conversation that the asker of the question was not expecting.

-I’ve been a professional photographer for over 8 years, and during that time I have devoted my practice to various specialities, including Thoroughbred horse racing, business head shots and family photography.
+I’ve been a professional photographer for over a decade, and during that time I have devoted my practice to various specialities, including Thoroughbred horse racing, business and actors’ head shots and family photography.
 During that time, when I would share my profession and my artistic focus with someone upon introduction, I would not get the “why” question.
 I might be asked how I got started with horse racing photography, because it’s kind of an exotic specialty and folks are curious about trackside experiences and the big races I’ve attended, but I guess they always just assumed my “why”.
 Think about it – did you ask the photographer who took your senior portraits, your wedding photos or your business head shots why they chose that speciality?
 Probably not.

 The reasons any artist has chosen a specific focus for their work are, fundamentally, the MOST important questions you can ask.
 The answers reveal their motivation, what connects them to their work, and what connects them to their clients.

 Admittedly, my first boudoir shoot was an experiment.
 I’d become disillusioned with aspects of my previous work, had heard about and researched boudoir photography, and a friend was game to help me out.